ahw0/Database-RisiKo/README.md

 ## Dictionary composition

 The data dictionary consists of two parts:
-- Class Dictionary
+- Class Dictionary.
-- Association dictionaries
+- Association dictionaries.

 In the first you get information about the classes implemented in the database.
 Here is a brief description of the following class of attribute attributes.
 For